kubernetes-sigs/kubespray/docs/vars.md

 * *http_proxy/https_proxy/no_proxy* - Proxy variables for deploying behind a
   proxy.
 Note that no_proxy defaults to all internal cluster IPs and hostnames that correspond to each node.
-* *kubelet_load_modules* - For some things, kubelet needs to load kernel modules.
-For example, dynamic kernel services are needed for mounting persistent volumes into containers.
-These may not be loaded by preinstall kubernetes processes.
-For example, ceph and rbd backed volumes.
-Set this variable to true to let kubelet load kernel modules.
 * *kubelet_cgroup_driver* - Allows manual override of the
   cgroup-driver option for Kubelet.
 By default autodetection is used to match Docker configuration.